mullvad/mullvadvpn-app/docs/security.md

 This process/user check is important to not allow unprivileged programs to leak packets to this IP outside the tunnel, as those packets can be fingerprinted.

+When WireGuard is used with two hops, traffic to the final hop is allowed on all interfaces, with the same restrictions as above.
+This is done to permit in-tunnel ICMP traffic to the exit endpoint (see below).
+It allows this on all interfaces: with the current architecture, the tunnel interface is unknown and may not even exist yet.

 Examples:
 1. No bridge is used and the tunnel protocol is OpenVPN trying to connect with UDP to a VPN server at IP `a.b.c.d` port `1301` - Allow traffic to `a.b.c.d:1301/UDP` for `openvpn.exe`